Learn about actual and potential costs

 Buyers should include the date proposals are due.

-Buyers should include the date the selected vendors will be invited to give software demonstrations.
+Buyers should specify the date when shortlisted vendors will be invited to give software demonstrations.

 Buyers should include the date the contract award will be announced.